Space (architecture)

 Space is one of the elements of design of architecture, as space is continuously studied for its usage.
 Architectural designs are created by carving space out of space, creating space out of space, and designing spaces by dividing this space using various tools, such as geometry, colours, and shapes.
+Architectural space is a portion of the surrounding world artificially isolated through architectural means.
+Space is the primary object of an architect's artistic work.